lf-edge/ekuiper/docs/en_US/cli/plugins.md

 ```shell
 drop plugin $plugin_type $plugin_name -s $stop
 ```
 In which, `-s $stop` is an optional boolean parameter.
-If it is set to true, the Kuiper server will be stopped for the delete to take effect.
+If it is set to true, the eKuiper server will be stopped for the delete to take effect.
 The user will need to restart it manually.
 Sample:

 ```shell